google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 3. Use a mild soap and water solution or an alcohol wipe to clean the thermometer probe.
 Be sure to follow the instructions provided by the manufacturer, as some thermometers may have specific cleaning recommendations.

 A: Oral thermometers are primarily designed for measuring body temperature orally.
 While it’s possible to use some oral thermometers for other purposes (such as measuring ambient room temperature), it is generally recommended to use thermometers specifically designed for those purposes for accurate results.
-Always refer to the manufacturer’s instructions for the recommended use of your specific thermometer model.
+Always refer to the manufacturer’s instructions for the suggested use of your specific thermometer model.

 Conclusion